- Loan Types: Student and resident loan refinancing, MBA loans, parent loans, personal loans, mortgage loans

 - 18 years of age or older

-- No bankruptcy declarations within the past three years
+- No bankruptcy declarations within the past 3 years

 - Currently employed or holding a binding offer of future employment

-SoFi uses peer-to-peer lending to refinance student loans and to issue mortgage loans, personal loans, and certain student loans.
+SoFi is an increasingly popular option for borrowers seeking to refinance student loans or obtain mortgage loans and personal loans.
 Though your exact loan cost depends on your credit history and the amount you’re borrowing, rates are lower than those of many competitors.
 Plus, customers get valuable perks, including networking opportunities and job search assistance, that aren’t available through traditional lenders.
 It’s like a career coach, personal finance expert, and lender, all in one package.

 Have you used SoFi to refinance your student loans?